-§ 32-2331.
+3-3631.
 Termite action report form; exemption

-- A. Within thirty calendar days after completion of a pretreatment, a new-construction treatment, a final grade treatment, an initial corrective treatment or a wood-destroying insect inspection report, a business licensee or certified applicator shall file with the office in a form approved by the director a termite action report form and the prescribed fee. - B. The termite action report form shall include: - 1.
-The address or location of the work or project. - 2.
-The type and the date of the work. - 3.
-The name of the business licensee. - 4.
-Any other information required by rule. - C. The director may: - 1.
-Adjust the fee upward or downward to a level that is calculated to produce sufficient revenue to carry out the functions of wood destroying organism regulation. - 2.
+A. Within thirty calendar days after completion of a pretreatment, a new-construction treatment, a final grade treatment, an initial corrective treatment or a wood-destroying insect inspection report, a business licensee or certified applicator shall file with the division in a form approved by the director a termite action report form and the prescribed fee.
+A termite action report is required for termite action only and does not include all wood-destroying organisms.

+- B. The termite action report form shall include:

+- 1. The address or location of the work or project.

+- 2. The type and date of the work.

+- 3. The name of the business licensee.

+- 4. Any other information required by rule.

+C. The director may:

+- 1. Adjust the fee upward or downward to a level that is calculated to produce sufficient revenue to carry out the functions of wood-destroying organism regulation. - 2.
 Establish tiered fees according to the means of submission to encourage electronic submission of the termite action report form. - 3.
-Assess a penalty of not more than one hundred dollars per form for failing to submit the required form or fee, or both, within thirty calendar days. - D. If the business licensee who performs an initial corrective treatment performed the pretreatment or new-construction treatment at the same site and filed a termite action report form with the office documenting the pretreatment or new-construction treatment, the business licensee is exempt from this section with respect to the initial corrective treatment.
+Assess a penalty of not more than one hundred dollars per form for failing to submit the required form or fee, or both, within thirty calendar days. - D. If the business licensee who performs an initial corrective treatment performed the pretreatment or new-construction treatment at the same site and filed a termite action report form with the division documenting the pretreatment or new-construction treatment, the business licensee is exempt from this section with respect to the initial corrective treatment.

-§ 32-2332.
-Wood-destroying organisms; treatment proposal
+3-3632.
+Wood-destroying organisms; treatment proposal; form; retention; exception